cedricwalter/cedricwalter.github.io/_posts/2008-01-16-hello-world.md

 - 3’200 km driven in 3 cars (around Tasmania and Adelaide), that mean more than 30 hours in a car
 - **4’000 km in bus**, or 40 hours at leat doing daily or 2 days tours
-- 10’950 km with 8 internal flights   (Sydney -&gt; Melbourne, Adelaide -&gt; Sydney, Sydney -&gt; Hobart, Hobart -&gt; Sydney, Sydney -&gt;Alice springs, Alice springs -&gt; Darwin, Darwin -&gt; Cairns, Cairns -&gt; Sydney)
+- 10’950 km with 8 internal flights   (Sydney -> Melbourne, Adelaide -> Sydney, Sydney -> Hobart, Hobart -> Sydney, Sydney ->Alice springs, Alice springs -> Darwin, Darwin -> Cairns, Cairns -> Sydney)
-- 32’026 km with 4 international flights across oceans and countries (Frankfurt &lt;-&gt; Singapore &lt;-&gt; Sydney), was 14 hours in the latest Airbus A380 and 26 hours in a Boeing 777-300ER
+- 32’026 km with 4 international flights across oceans and countries (Frankfurt <-> Singapore <-> Sydney), was 14 hours in the latest Airbus A380 and 26 hours in a Boeing 777-300ER
 - **800 km by train** (Zürich – Basel – Frankfurt airport – Basel – Zürich)
 - 1528 pictures taken at 12 Mpixels with my Canon G9
 - 76Gb of AVCHD video taken at 1080i (1038 clips) with my Sony SR8